wp-plugins/wpbroadbean/readme.txt

 1. The WP Broadbean screen, added to get you started.

 == Changelog ==

+= 0.6 =
+* Added the ability to use WYSIWYG when adding your own settings to the setting page
+* Removed the post type support filters as post type support can be added with add_post_type_support()

 = 0.5 =
 * Corrected issue where using an inbox.php file from the theme folder would not work.